 4. Case Studies & Stories

-Some of our supporters kindly tell us stories about their experiences to help us in our campaigns.
+Some of our scholars kindly tell us stories about their experiences to help us in our campaigns.
 When this happens, we will always record the details of the story and ensure we have approval to use the story before we do so.
 We will keep this data for three years after you give it to us and will always contact you each time we wish to use it.

 We keep these images stored in a secure location and will only use them with the subject’s permission.

 We keep these images for seven years after we have been given them, unless you ask otherwise.